AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 topic: Administration
 level: Intermediate
 ---
-# Now available: Adobe Dynamic Media Classic desktop app {#dynamic-media-classic-desktop-app}
+# Available now: Adobe Dynamic Media Classic desktop app {#dynamic-media-classic-desktop-app}

 Adobe Dynamic Media Classic users now have access to a new desktop app experience that no longer relies on Adobe Flash technology in the browser.